MinMaxed/bus-mall/user_stories.md

 As a developer research team member, I:

-1 Want to make a Constructor to add items to a catalog 2 Want to cycle through 3 images each iteration
-3 Want to limit User to a finite number of iterations 4 Want to force the user to select an image in order to move onto the next iteration 5 Want to provide MRT with data that's collected from each iteration
+1 Want to make a Constructor to add items to a catalog 2 Want to cycle through 3 images each iteration that'll appear side-by-side-by-side 3 Want to limit User to a finite number of iterations 4 Want to force the user to select an image in order to move onto the next iteration 5 Want to provide MRT with data that's collected from each iteration